 Acute Vaccine Reactions

-One last thing.
-I mentioned earlier that your vet might suggest giving Benadryl before vaccination.
-This usually happens if your dog’s had an acute vaccine reaction in the past.
+Earlier we mentioned that your vet might suggest giving Benadryl before vaccination.
+This usually happens if your dog’s had an acute vaccine reaction